Incommensurable magnitudes. Evolution of the real numbers.

 Incommensurable.
 The squares are in the ratio 3 to 1, and 3 and 1 are not both square numbers.

-b) If the side of one square is a multiple of one-eighth of an inch, could
+b) if the side of one square is a multiple of one-eighth of an inch,

-b) the other side also be a multiple of one-eighth of an inch?
+b) could the other side also be a multiple of one-eighth of an inch?

 No. Those sides have no common measure.

-c) If one side is so many millionths of an inch, could the other side also
+c) if one side is so many millionths of an inch, could the other side

 d) be a multiple of that unit fraction?
 No.

 No. They cannot both be rational, because if they were, they would have a common measure.
-(Topic 8.)
+(Lesson 9.)

 g) Can you express the ratio of those sides?